JonayedHossenAntor/Weather-App/README.md

 Features:
 *Show the city's overall weather prediction.
-*information about the weather for the selected day
+*information about the weather for the selected day.

 Technologies and sources: